iarsystems/ewptool/README.md

 Currently the IDE allows adding source files from a single folder at a time, which is fine for a few folders.
 Although, this process can become time-consuming in cases where there are too many folders.

 ### What does EWPtool do?
 From the IDE, the EWPtool utility acts as an external tool that extends its functionality.
-When invoked, it asks for where the project's source tree can be found.Then EWPtool automates the task of populating the project with the source code tree.
+When invoked, it asks for where the project's source tree can be found.
+Then EWPtool automates the task of populating the project with the source code tree.
 The bigger the selected source tree is, the more evident its yielded benefit becomes.

 The __EWPtool__ modifies the following entries in the `.ewp` project:
 * Populates the project's tree layout, reflecting the selected source code tree layout in the filesystem.